 - Salt and pepper to taste

-- about a quart of chicken stock
+- 5 cups of chicken stock

 - Remove the sausage and set aside

-- Add corn and potato
+- Add the corn and the potato, and stir

-- Season with salt and pepper
+- Season with salt and pepper, stir

 - Using an immersion blender, blend what’s left in the pan